Einstein connection of nonsymmetric pseudo-Riemannian manifold: Introduction

 Totally skew-symmetry of $K$ implies totally skew-symmetry of $T$, but the converse does not hold in general.
 In this paper, we do not assume that the torsion is totally skew-symmetric.

-A linear connection ${\nabla}$ on a Riemannian manifold $(M,g)$ is said to be {statistical} if it is torsionless and tensor $({\nabla} g)(X,Y,Z):=({\nabla}_X\,g)(Y,Z)$ is symmetric in all its entries, equiva\-lently, the cubic form $K(X,Y,Z):=g(K(X,Y),Z)$ (associated with the difference tensor (\ref{eq:contorsion-def}) of $\nabla$) is symmetric.
-The statistical structure has applications in theory of probability and statistics as well as in information geometry.
+An important class of linear connections, having applications in theory of probability and statistics as well as in information geometry, are statistical connections, which are torsion-free and the tensor $({\nabla} g)(X,Y,Z):=({\nabla}_X\,g)(Y,Z)$ is symmetric with respect to all entries, equiva\-lently, the cubic form $K(X,Y,Z):=g(K(X,Y),Z)$ (associated with the difference tensor (\ref{eq:contorsion-def}) of $\nabla$) is symmetric.
 Unfortunately, we cannot directly apply the statistical structure to Einstein's nonsymmetric geometry: if the cubic form $K(X,Y,Z)$ is symmetric, then by \eqref{E-tordfnew} and~\eqref{E-tordfnew2}, $T=K=0$ is true; hence, $\nabla=\nabla^g$.

-Weak metric structures, developed by V.~Rovenski et. al, see \cite{rov-survey24}, gene\-ralize the classical metric $f$-structures and are well suited for a study of $G=g+F$ in NGT with an arbitrary skew-symmetric tensor~$F$.
-A weak almost Hermitian manifold $(M,f,g)$ is a Riemanni\-an manifold $(M,g)$ of dimension $2m\ge4$ endowed with non-singular skew-symmetric endomorphism $f$ and the 2-form $F$ such that $F(X,Y)=g(X,fY)$, see~\cite{rst-63}.
-V.~Rovenski and M.~Zlatanovi\'c~\cite{rst-63,RZ-1} were the first to apply the weak $f$-structure, in particular, the weak almost contact structure, to NGT of totally skew-symmetric torsion with $F(X,Y) = g(X,fY)$.

-M. Prvanovi\'c \cite{Prvanovic-95} obtained the explicit form of the Einstein connection of almost Hermitian manifold, and using its torsion tensor, characterized the sixteen classes (by A. Gray and L.M.
+Weak metric structures, see \cite{rov-survey24}, gene\-ralize the almost Hermitian and almost contact metric structures, as well as K.~Yano's $f$-structure, and are well suited for studying $(M,G=g+F)$ in NGT with an arbitrary skew-symmetric tensor~$F$.
+A \textit{weak almost Hermitian manifold} $(M,f,g)$ is a Riemanni\-an manifold $(M,g)$ of even dimension $\ge4$ endowed with non-singular skew-symmetric (1,1)-tensor $f$ and the 2-form $F(X,Y)=g(X,fY)$, see~\cite{rst-63}.
+V.~Rovenski and M.~Zlatanovi\'c~\cite{rst-63,RZ-1} were the first to apply the weak almost Hermitian and weak almost contact structures to NGT of totally skew-symmetric torsion with $F(X,Y) = g(X,fY)$.
+M.~Prvanovi\'c \cite{Prvanovic-95} obtained the explicit form of the Einstein connection of almost Hermitian manifold, and using its torsion tensor, characterized the sixteen classes (by A.~Gray and L.M.
 Hervella \cite{gh-1980}) of almost Hermitian manifold.

-In this paper, we obtain the explicit form of the Einstein connection of an NGT space, in particular, a weak almost Hermitian manifold, satisfying some natural condition, called the $f^2$-torsion condition.
+In this paper, we explicitly present the Einstein connection of an NGT space with non-degenerate $F$, that is, a weak almost Hermitian manifold, satisfying some natural condition, called the $f^2$-torsion condition.
 This condition disappears for the classical case, hence our result generalizes the result by M.~Prvanovi\'c.
-We also present the explicit form of the Einstein connection of an almost contact metric manifold satisfying the $f^2$-torsion condition.
+We also explicitly present the Einstein connection (and the special Einstein connection defined by the property $K_XY=-K_YX$) of an almost contact metric manifold satisfying the $f^2$-torsion~condition.